SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/create-azure-sql-database.md

 # Create Azure SQL Database

-SysKit Point requires an **Azure SQL database** for storing data collected from Office 365.
+Your **Azure team** needs to create an **Azure SQL database** for storing data which SysKit Point collectes from Office 365.
 In this article, you can find recommendations to follow when creating this resource.

 {% hint style="success" %}
 Before continuing, make sure to [create and configure an Azure Virtual Machine](create-azure-vm.md) where SysKit Point will be installed.